-The Mitra microsampling device, based on Volumetric Absorptive Microsampling (VAMS) technology, facilitates remote and at-home sampling, with revolutionary applications in therapeutic drug monitoring (TDM).
+The Mitra microsampling device, based on Volumetric Absorptive Microsampling (VAMS) technology, facilitates remote and at-home sampling, with revolutionary applications in patient monitoring.

 Microsampling takes blood specimen collection out of the waiting room and into the living room.
 Now, anyone can collect small, fixed volumes of fluid, anywhere, at any time, with minimal training required.